OwenT2424/operating-systems-cw-journal/week4.md

 The UFW firewall was enabled to restrict inbound traffic to the Ubuntu Server.
-SSH access on port 22 was explicitly allowed to maintain secure remote administration, while all other inbound connections are denied by default.
+SSH access on port 22 was explicitly allowed to maintain secure remote administration, while all other inbound connections are denied by default [3].

 ## 3. User and Privilege Management